 You can call or email us for further information.
 We look forward to hearing from you.

-Job Offer Letter from Employer to Employee
+Job Offer Letter Examples

 The purpose of a job offer acceptance letter is to let the new employee know exactly what is expected of them, and what they should expect from the job.
 This is vital for all companies because it will make the new transition much easier.